 Her academic advisor connected Jover to Swoosh, and before she knew it, Jover was working on 3D CAD software, CAM design, manufacturing, NX software, and technical marketing.

 Paige Lesko (C’22)

 Congressional Intern, Congressman Guy Reschenthaler’s District 14 Office

 Paige hadn’t expected to attend Principia College.
 She’d been actively involved in theatre and was looking at other schools to pursue performing arts.
 But when she learned that she could still perform at Principia while studying other disciplines, her decision was clear.

 “Principia has so many flexible options for students like me who have interests all over the board.”

-Paige is pursuing a mass communication major and political science and music technology minors.
+Paige is pursuing a digital media and journalism major and political science and music technology minors.
 Her diverse interests and Principia classes were an asset to her throughout her Congressional internship.
 She received support from the Career Center, which was able to provide a stipend for the unpaid position.

 Emma Lopez (C’22)

 Student Software Developer, iFixit